 What is it specifically, that your program offers, that attracted you?

-UBC’s Neuroscience program not only consistently ranks within the top of Canada and globally, but is also home to numerous world-class faculty researchers.
-The interdisciplinary and collaborative approach that the neuroscience community at UBC takes creates a tremendous opportunity and it is an incredible privilege as a student to be able to connect, learn, and be taught by them is an incredible privilege.
+UBC's Neuroscience program not only consistently ranks within the top of Canada and globally but is also home to numerous world-class faculty researchers.
+The interdisciplinary and collaborative approach that the neuroscience community at UBC takes creates a tremendous opportunity and it is an incredible privilege as a student to be able to connect, learn, and be taught by the many experts in the field.

 What was the best surprise about UBC or life in Vancouver?

 The campus and city are every bit as breathtaking and beautiful as the pictures on the internet show.
-Even if you do not have time to explore Vancouver, there are plenty of gardens and museums to explore on campus – the Rose Garden, Museum of Anthropology and Nitobe Memorial garden to name a few.
+Even if you do not have time to explore Vancouver, there is plenty to explore on campus –the Rose Garden, Museum of Anthropology and Nitobe Memorial Garden to name a few.

 What aspects of your life or career before now have best prepared you for your UBC graduate program?

 During my undergraduate degree I volunteered and worked in various labs where I was able to learn basic skills such as but not exclusive to cell culture, DNA preparation and site-directed mutagenesis which I use even today during my graduate degree.
-As well, staying actively involved in both the university and the local community through a number of different volunteer positions and societies have also helped develop my communication and organizational skills as well as connected me with opportunities to develop my research skills.
+Staying actively involved in both the university and the local community through a number of different volunteer positions and societies have helped build my communication and organizational skills as well as connected me with opportunities to develop my research skills.
 I would not be where I am today without the community which taught and fostered me so thank you to all my mentors, teachers, faculty members, researchers, friends and family.

 What do you like to do for fun or relaxation?

 What advice do you have for new graduate students?

 The first semester in a new city, province, and/or maybe even a new country will be challenging.
 Give yourself both the time and space to adjust to a new lifestyle - find a hobby you enjoy doing for example and get involved at UBC and/or your local community!